 Ernest D. Chu has advised thousands of entrepreneurs and business owners during his 35-year career.
 A master of the intricacies of corporate finance, he is a recognized expert at positioning startup and existing companies to raise financing necessary for success.
 His advice has turned hundreds of entrepreneurs and investors into millionaires.

 Chu has been on the founding teams of nine startups and has taken three companies public.
 He has served as chairman or CFO of five public companies.
 He has added nearly $1.5 billion in market value for his clients and his own companies.

 His clients include CEOs of corporations, other business coaches, entrepreneurs and investors.
 He has inspired and encouraged countless clients wrestling with business decisions.

-Chu is chairman and one of three founders of Green States Energy, an independent power producer (“IPP”) focused on developing, acquiring, owning, and operating clean energy generation facilities to provide clean, reliable electric generation to local governments and utilities.
+Chu is the former chairman, current board member and one of three founders of Green States Energy, an independent power producer (“IPP”) focused on developing, acquiring, owning, and operating clean energy generation facilities to provide clean, reliable electric generation to local governments and utilities.

 He also is the creator of Solar Currency; founding president and interim executive director of The Soul Currency Institute; and author of Soul Currency: Investing Your Inner Wealth for Fulfillment and Abundance.

 Chu has the ability to think imaginatively and to offer practical and hard-nosed advice.
 He can look at a complicated situation and go right to the heart of the issue.
 His insights are often brilliant in their simplicity and clarity.
 He became a member of the New York Stock Exchange in 1971, at age 24.